Collecting Air Toxics Data Nationwide

 • Community-Scale Air Toxics Ambient Monitoring (CSATAM), which supports short-term local-scale investigative projects.

-• Photochemical Assessment Monitoring Stations (PAMS) to evaluate ozone trends.
+• Photochemical Assessment Monitoring Stations (PAMS) to evaluate trends in ozone and ozone precursors.

 • Nonmethane organic compound (NMOC) measurements to better understand ozone formation.

-ERG implements and operates all these programs.
+ERG played a critical role in the formation and implementation of all these programs, and our support continues to this day.
 We arrange site and laboratory logistics, set up site equipment and train operators, develop comprehensive quality assurance project plans and associated standard operating procedures, analyze samples, submit data in EPA’s Air Quality System, and characterize and report data.
-Also, each year we analyze and interpret these monitoring data to prepare a comprehensive report for EPA that describes, for example, the most apparently significant factors (e.g., emissions sources, natural sources, meteorological influences) affecting air toxics behavior; pollutant-specific detection rates, concentrations ranges, and central tendency statistics; risk-based cancer and non-cancer screening results; and program-level variability analyses.
+Also, each year we analyze and interpret these monitoring data to prepare a comprehensive report for EPA that describes pollutant-specific detection rates, concentrations ranges, and central tendency statistics; risk-based cancer and non-cancer screening results; program-level variability analyses; and trends and measures of precision and accuracy through audits and proficiency testing samples.

 Client